GLink Entanglement Tutorial

 - Read the raw

-glinkCSV. - Drop rows without crossing residues.
+glinkCSV. - Drop rows without

-- For each exact crossing set, keep the shortest loop as the first representative.
+- Within each exact crossing set, choose the shortest loop as the first representative.

-Clustered CSV output
+Clustered CSV schema

 The columns are: